yeshua453/website/docs/controls/dropdown.md

 ### `alignment`

 Defines the alignment of this option in it's container.
-See [Container.alignment](/docs/controls/container#alignment) for possible values.
+Alignment is an instance of [`alignment.Alignment`](/docs/reference/types/alignment) class.

 Defaults to `alignment.center_left`.